dhairya-quash/TEST-REPO/README.md

 ```

 ## Optional Integrations
 Below are some integrations where you can export your tickets to.
-Configure the integration of your choice by adding the required credentials mentioned below.
+Configure the integration of your choice by adding the required credentials mentioned.
 - [Jira](#jira-integration)
 - [Google Sheets](#google-sheets-integration)
 - [Slack](#slack-integration)